Venryx/webpack-string-replacer/README.md

 #### `rules.X.outputFileMatchCount` - number | {min?: number, max?: number}

-> Based on the number of output-file matches, in chunks not already avoided by the chunk include/exclude filters. (condition must be met for at least one compilation)
+> Checked against the number of output-file matches, in all (unignored) chunks. (condition must be met for at least one compilation)
 >
 > Examples: (see rules.X.chunkMatchCount)